Should We Be Wary of Further Declines in the Euro Against the U.S. Dollar?

 - Remarks by ECB President Lagarde

-In yesterday’s U.S. currency trading, the Canadian dollar rose against the yen after Canada’s September industrial production figures, released yesterday, improved from a 0.6% decline in the previous month to a 1.7% increase.
-The CAD/JPY pair rose from 107.076 to 107.914, moving above the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the 200-period simple moving average (SMA) is acting as a support level, and a reversal appears to be underway.
+In U.S. currency trading yesterday, the Canadian dollar rose against the yen after Canada’s September industrial production figures, released yesterday, improved to +1.7% from the previous month’s -0.6%.
+The CAD/JPY pair rose from 107.076 to 107.914, with price action straddling the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the 200-period simple moving average (SMA) is acting as a support level, and a reversal appears to be underway.
 On the daily chart, the pair is currently attempting to break above the resistance line formed by the 20-period moving average (MA).

-European currencies fell against the U.S. dollar, even though Germany’s September Producer Price Index (PPI), released yesterday, improved year-over-year from -2.2% in the previous month to -1.7%.The EUR/USD pair fell from 1.1675 to 1.1638.
+European currencies fell against the U.S. dollar, even though Germany’s September Producer Price Index (PPI), released yesterday, improved year-over-year from the previous month’s -2.2% to -1.7%.The EUR/USD pair fell from 1.1675 to 1.1638.
 A downtrend has emerged along the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the pair has pulled back as resistance from the 200-period simple moving average (SMA) has capped its upside, and on the daily chart, a downtrend is forming along the 20-period MA.
+On the 4-hour chart, the pair has pulled back as it was capped by the 200-period simple moving average (SMA), and on the daily chart, a downtrend is beginning to form along the 20-period MA.